 This article is part of an IT Career News series called “Your Next Move.”
 These articles take an inside look at the roles related to CompTIA certifications.
 Each article includes the responsibilities, qualifications, related job titles and salary range for the role.
 As you consider the next move in your IT career, check back with CompTIA to learn more about your job prospects and how to get there.

-If you like computer software and designing solutions for specific problems, a career as a system engineer could be for you.
-Invaluable and irreplaceable, system engineers are the team players that everyone needs.
+If you like computer software and designing solutions for specific problems, a career as a systems engineer could be for you.
+Invaluable and irreplaceable, systems engineers are the team players that everyone needs.
 They create a system that is both user friendly and robust.
 They innovate and investigate to create the best system possible for their business objectives.

 - Communicating with a team to understand specific requirements of the system regarding design, installation and usage for data, hardware and software components.